 Social Media Guidelines

-As an administrator of a Carnegie Mellon social media account, you are speaking on behalf of the university.
-We ask that you follow the following guidelines to ensure the best experience for our audience.
-The following guidelines can be applied to any channel you choose to use.
+As a manager of an official Carnegie Mellon-affiliated social media account, you are speaking on behalf of the university.
+We ask that you adhere to the following guidelines to ensure the best experience for our audience.
+These guidelines should be applied to all channels affiliated with Carnegie Mellon.

 Get in Touch